This article has been written in partnership with AGCAS.

-There are several types of teacher training programmes available which lead to qualified teacher status (QTS).
+There are several types of teacher training programme available that lead to qualified teacher status (QTS).
 Whichever route you take, the training will be specific to the age group and/or subject that you want to teach.
 All involve learning the principles of teaching and gaining practical experience in schools or colleges, but there are significant differences in the way this is delivered.

 In Scotland and Northern Ireland all teacher-training programmes are university or college-based.
-In Wales, most courses are university/college-based, but there are some school-based places available on the Graduate Teacher Programme.
-See the advice on teaching in Scotland, Wales and Northern Ireland for details.
+In Wales, most courses are university/college-based, but there are some school-based places available on the salaried PGCE route.
+See the advice on training to teach in Scotland, Wales and Northern Ireland for details.

-University-led Postgraduate or Professional Graduate Certificate in Education (PGCE) or the Postgraduate Diploma in Education (PGDE)
+University-led Postgraduate Certificate in Education (PGCE) or the Postgraduate Diploma in Education (PGDE)

-Higher education institutions (HEIs) throughout the UK offer courses leading to a PGCE/PGDE.
+Higher education institutions (HEIs) throughout the UK offer courses leading to a PGCE or PGDE.
 The courses usually last one academic year if completed full-time, but part-time and flexible learning options are also available.
-You will attend classes at the university or college where you're based, and will also spend a minimum of 24 weeks for both primary and secondary courses on placement in at least two schools.
+You will attend classes at the university or college where you're based, and will also spend a minimum of 24 weeks for both primary and secondary courses on placement in a school environment.
 Placements are arranged by the HEI with their partner schools.
 During your studies for the PGCE you can gain up to 60 masters-level credits, depending on your course, while for the PGDE you can gain up to 120 credits at masters level.
 The PGDE is offered by a small number of institutions with the same duration and fees as PGCE courses.
-You apply for both via UCAS Teacher Training.

 School-centred initial teacher training (SCITT)

 SCITT programmes provide school-led training run by a consortium of schools and colleges.
 They're offered throughout England and most of the training is delivered by experienced teachers in the school setting.
 Usually you'll do the majority of your training within one school with further placements in other schools in the alliance.
-In addition to QTS, most SCITTs will also offer a PGCE validated by an HEI, with training provided by university staff.
-Courses typically last for one academic year full-time.
+In addition to QTS, most SCITTs will also offer a PGCE validated by a higher education institution, with training provided by university staff.
+Full-time courses typically last for one academic year.